evolutio/djavue/README.md

 This is a vue-cli template for a **full-stack**, **production-ready** web application using Django and Vue.js.

-It helps me (and it may help you) start new projects that already have those set of good practices built into them.
+It helps me (and it may help you) start new projects that already have a useful set of good practices built into them.

 ### Usage